Chris56974/Pethreon/README.md

 ### Background Synchronization?

 As a bonus, I could allow contributors to make donations offline using service workers and then synchronizing them in the background once they come back online.

+### Charity application idea?

+Pethreon relies on contributions being locked up inside the smart contract.
+I'm not a fan of this because I think that money can be put to better uses (DeFi).
+So I thought about another idea for my next project.
+I was thinking users could donate money into different charity pools.
+The money in the pool could then be locked into a DeFi protocol like [Aave](https://aave.com/), the accrued interest could then go towards a charity address like [0x54a465610d119ad28deafd4bce555834c38beeb9](https://thewaterproject.org/donate-ethereum).
+Users could withdraw donations from the pool, but ~25% will remain in the pool so that it can continue to grow.

 ## Notes